 Reddit advertising refers to paid promotional content that appears within the Reddit platform, either in users' feeds, within specific subreddit communities, or in conversation threads.
 Unlike organic Reddit posts, ads are marked with a "Promoted" tag and allow brands to reach targeted audiences without needing to build community credibility first.

 Reddit Ads operate through a self-serve platform at ads.reddit.com, where advertisers can create campaigns, set budgets, define targeting parameters, and monitor performance.
+Understanding how Reddit advertising works is essential before launching your first campaign.
 The system works on an auction model similar to other digital advertising platforms, with options for CPM (cost per thousand impressions), CPC (cost per click), and CPA (cost per acquisition) bidding.

 What makes Reddit advertising unique is the platform's community-driven structure.
 Rather than targeting broad demographics, advertisers can target specific subreddits—communities organized around shared interests, hobbies, professions, and passions.
-This interest-based targeting often delivers higher relevance and engagement than demographic targeting alone.
+This subreddit targeting approach often delivers higher relevance and engagement than demographic targeting alone.

 Reddit's advertising business has grown significantly, reaching $1.8 billion in revenue in 2025 with ad growth accelerating at 30.9% year-over-year.
 This growth reflects both platform improvements and increasing advertiser adoption as brands discover Reddit's unique ability to influence purchase decisions.